All the stars who’ve put themselves forward for Celebrity Traitors series 2

 Gareth Southgate, a self-confessed fan of the show, previously revealed that the England team and backroom staff played their own version of The Traitors during their free time at the Qatar World Cup in 2022.

-He was asked by Virgin Radio host Chris Evans if he would ever sign up for the celebrity series, replying with a coy: “Well…” The two men then laughed and fistbumped, as Evans said: "They've reached out.
+He was asked by Virgin Radio host Chris Evans if he would ever sign up for the celebrity series, and coyly replied: “Well...”
+The two men then laughed and fistbumped, as Evans responded: “They’ve reached out.
 I love it!
-Gareth, you've got to do it!"
+Gareth, you’ve got to do it!”

-If Southgate does sign up, don’t expect to see him in the Traitors’ turret, though.
-When asked if he could don the green cloak and show a murderous side, the former England manager replied: "I can't, because when I've played with the lads and the staff, I've been a hopeless traitor, hopeless, I start to sweat."
+If Southgate does sign up, though, don’t expect to see him in the Traitors’ Turret.
+When asked if he could don the green cloak and show a murderous side, the former England manager replied: “I can’t, because when I’ve played with the lads and the staff, I’ve been a hopeless Traitor.
+Hopeless...
+I start to sweat.”

 Alison Hammond and Dermot O’Leary

-Fresh from the excitement from the final, This Morning hosts Alison Hammond and Dermot O’Leary said they would both consider an appearance during a segment on the ITV daytime show.
+Fresh from the excitement of the final, This Morning hosts Alison Hammond and Dermot O’Leary said during a segment on the ITV daytime show that they would both consider appearing in a second series.

+When asked if she’d rather be a Faithful or Traitor, Hammond replied: “I’m not going to tell you that, just in case I do it.”

+“I think I’d be a good faithful,” she continued.
+“However when you come across too enthusiastic, it shines a light on you and people think you’re a Traitor.”

-Hammond, in particular, is someone plenty of viewers would love to see in the castle.
-“Petition for Alison Hammond to be on the next series of Celebrity Traitors,” one fan wrote on X. Another said: “Season two with Alison Hammond needed NOW.”
+Plenty of viewers would love to see the presenter in the castle.
+“Petition for Alison Hammond to be on the next series of Celebrity Traitors,” one fan wrote on X/Twitter.
+Another said: “Season two with Alison Hammond needed NOW.”

 Mike Tindall

-This year’s Celebrity Traitors cast included plenty of A-list names, but producers might be able to go one better and book a member of the Royal Family next year.
+This year’s Celebrity Traitors cast included plenty of A-list names, but its producers might be able to go one better and book a member of the royal family next year.

-Former rugby player Mike Tindall, who is married to Queen Elizabeth II’s granddaughter Zara Tindall, threw his hat in the ring during an appearance on This Morning.
+Former rugby player Mike Tindall, who is married to Queen Elizabeth II’s granddaughter Zara Tindall, threw his hat into the ring during an appearance on This Morning.

 After being played a clip of the show, he told hosts Cat Deeley and Ben Shephard: “Having watched that, I think I would definitely enjoy doing that.”